ShubhamPhapale/nit/docs/PROJECT.md

 **✅ COMPLETE AND PRODUCTION READY**

-The VCS system is fully functional, thoroughly tested, and ready for production use.
+The nit system is fully functional, thoroughly tested, and ready for production use.
 All core version control features are implemented with clean, efficient, and well-documented code.

 ---